mit-orcd/orcd-docs-edit/docs/software/compile.md

 To build successfully, we must:

-1. Include the header file for the external library and make sure that the preprocessor can find this header file.
+1. Include the header file for the external library;
-2. Instruct the linker to link to the external library
+2. Instruct the linker to link to the external library.

 We build the program using the two-step scheme:
 ```